-mode\FCST\VAR\LVL\vs\ OBS\VAR\LVL\HHMMSSL\YYYYMMDD\HHMMSSV\HHMMSSA\cts.txt where FCST\VAR\LVL is the forecast variable and vertical level being used, OBS\VAR\LVL is the observation variable and vertical level being used, HHMMSSL indicates the forecast lead time, YYYYMMDD\HHMMSSV indicates the forecast valid time, and HHMMSSA indicates the accumulation period.
+mode\FCST\VAR\LVL\vs\ OBS\VAR\LVL\HHMMSSt\YYYYMMDD\HHMMSSv\HHMMSSA\cts.txt where FCST\VAR\LVL is the forecast variable and vertical level being used, OBS\VAR\LVL is the observation variable and vertical level being used, HHMMSSL indicates the forecast lead time, YYYYMMDD\HHMMSSv indicates the forecast valid time, and HHMMSSA indicates the accumulation period.
 The cts string stands for contingency table statistics.
 The generation of this file can be disabled using the -ct\stat command line option.
-Please refer to the CTS table in section 4.3.3 (point\stat output) for a description of the contents of a CTS file.
+This CTS output file differs somewhat from the CTS output of the Point-Stat and Grid-Stat tools.
+The columns of this output file are summarized in table 6-1.